 Additionally, Henry Angeli III from Henry Buys Homes LLC says that if you can ever purchase an apartment complex, at a good price, that is even better!
-Angeli says you have a lot more people paying rent and typically have less roofs/bldgs to replace/maintain for more tenants from the economies of scale that such larger investments allow.
+Angeli says you have a lot more people paying rent and typically have fewer roofs/bldgs to replace/maintain for more tenants from the economies of scale that such larger investments allow.

 Generate cash flow from a rooming house

 Another property type you might consider when you’re young is a small college rooming house.

 John Castle, a REALTOR, bought a rooming house while in university and said it was one of my best decisions he ever made when he started out investing in real estate.